Quickly, what’s something you’ve always wanted to do? Now, ask yourself truthfully why you haven’t done it yet.

 For those of you that read my posts regularly, here’s the 5-step system in my last post again.
 (Don’t roll your eyes.
 It works!)

-First Step: Start simple with the “3-legged stool” of blogging, social media and email marketing
+First Step: Start simple with the “3-legged stool” of blogging, social media, and email marketing automation.

 Blog: Set up a blog on your website (For example, look at the Cerasis blog to see what “best-in-class” looks like).
 Once the blog is set-up, create a content plan and start posting at least once per week.
 For your content, make sure it’s valuable for your target market and remarkable.

 Social Media: Set up relevant social media sites.
 The usual suspects are Facebook, Twitter, LinkedIn, Google +, YouTube and sometimes Pinterest.
 And please, I’m begging you, don’t just set them up and expect people to engage with you.
-This is called content marketing for a reason.
+They call it content marketing for a reason.
 You have to consistently put out content on your social media channels.

-Email Marketing: Set up an account with an email service provider such as Constant Contact.
+Email Marketing: Set up an account with an email service provider such as Drip Email Marketing Automation Software.
 This is one of the biggest mistakes “old school” companies are making.
-They are sitting on a gold mine of emails and not doing anything with it.
+They are sitting on a goldmine of emails and not doing anything with it.
 (Click this link to learn how to mine gold with email marketing)

 Second Step: Consistently deliver valuable content to your target market.

-Third Step: Be prepared to follow up with massive amounts of leads.
+Third Step: Prepare yourself to follow up with massive amounts of leads.

 Fourth Step: Take it to the next level with Search Engine Optimization and Pay-Per-Click programs.
 (But don’t worry too much about that in the beginning.
 More on that in a future article)